-We are a commercial stage oncology company developing a profoundly different cancer treatment centered on a proprietary therapy called TTFields, the use of electric fields tuned to specific frequencies to disrupt solid tumor cancer cell division.
-Our key priorities are to accelerate commercial adoption of Optune, our first commercial TTFields delivery system, for the treatment of glioblastoma ("GBM") and to advance programs testing the efficacy and safety of TTFields in multiple solid tumor indications through our clinical pipeline.
+We are a global oncology company developing a proprietary platform technology called Tumor Treating Fields, the use of electric fields tuned to specific frequencies to disrupt solid tumor cancer cell division.
+Our key priorities are to drive commercial adoption of Optune, our first commercial Tumor Treating Fields delivery system, for the treatment of glioblastoma ("GBM") and to advance programs testing the efficacy and safety of Tumor Treating Fields in multiple solid tumor indications through our clinical pipeline.

 We were founded in 2000 and operated as a development stage company through December 31, 2011.
 We initially received U.S. Food and Drug Administration ("FDA") approval for Optune in 2011 for use as a monotherapy treatment for adult patients with GBM following confirmed recurrence after chemotherapy.
 In October 2015, we received FDA approval to market Optune for the treatment of adult patients with newly diagnosed GBM in combination with temozolomide, a chemotherapy drug.
-We have also received approval to market Optune in Germany, Switzerland, Japan and certain other countries.
-We have built a commercial organization and launched Optune in the United States, Germany, Switzerland and Japan, which we refer to as our currently active markets.
-2016 was marked by substantial growth in our business as compared to 2015, driven primarily by the October 2015 FDA approval for Optune in newly diagnosed GBM and the December 2015 publication of the EF-14 trial data in the Journal of the American Medical Association ("JAMA"), as further described below.
+We have also received approval to market Optune in the European Union ("EU"), Switzerland, Japan and certain other countries.
+We have built a commercial organization and launched Optune in the United States, Germany, Austria, Switzerland, Israel and Japan, which we refer to as our currently active markets.
+2017 was marked by substantial growth in our business as compared to 2016, driven primarily by increasing awareness of Optune's unprecedented five-year survival data in newly diagnosed GBM and increasing physician confidence and belief in Optune as a standard treatment for GBM.

-We have researched the biological effects of TTFields extensively.
-Because TTFields are delivered regionally, act only on dividing cells (a biological process to as mitosis) and are frequency tuned to target cancer cells of a specific size, we believe there is minimal damage to healthy cells.
-We believe our pre-clinical and clinical research demonstrates that TTFields' mechanism of action affects fundamental aspects of cell division and may have broad applicability across a variety of solid tumors.
-We have demonstrated in pre-clinical studies that TTFields can offer additive or synergistic benefits in combination with radiation, chemotherapy and immunotherapy, which may lead to greater efficacy than radiation, chemotherapy and immunotherapy alone, without significantly increasing the side effects when used in combination with other cancer treatments.
+We have researched the biological effects of Tumor Treating Fields extensively.
+Tumor Treating Fields uses electric fields tuned to specific frequencies to disrupt cancer cell division, inhibiting tumor growth and causing affected cancer cells to die.
+Because Tumor Treating Fields is delivered regionally, acts only on dividing cells (a biological process to as mitosis) and is frequency tuned to target cancer cells of a specific size, we believe there is minimal damage to healthy cells.
+We believe our preclinical and clinical research demonstrates that Tumor Treating Fields' mechanism of action affects fundamental aspects of cell division and may have broad applicability across a variety of solid tumors.
+We have demonstrated in preclinical studies that Tumor Treating Fields can offer additive or synergistic benefits in combination with other anti-cancer agents, which may lead to greater efficacy without significantly increasing the side effects.

-In addition to our clinical and commercial progress in GBM, we are currently planning or conducting clinical trials evaluating the use of TTFields in brain metastases, non-small-cell lung cancer (NSCLC), pancreatic cancer, ovarian cancer and mesothelioma.
-We anticipate expanding our clinical pipeline over time to study the safety and efficacy or TTFields for additional solid tumor indications.
+In addition to our clinical and commercial progress in GBM, we are currently planning or conducting clinical trials evaluating the use of Tumor Treating Fields in brain metastases, non-small-cell lung cancer ("NSCLC"), pancreatic cancer, ovarian cancer and mesothelioma.
+We anticipate expanding our clinical pipeline over time to study the safety and efficacy of Tumor Treating Fields for additional solid tumor indications.

-We own all commercialization rights to TTFields in oncology.
-Our robust global patent and intellectual property portfolio consists of over 50 issued patents, with numerous additional patent applications pending worldwide.
-We believe we will maintain exclusive rights to market TTFields for all solid tumor indications in our key markets through the life of our patents.
+We own all commercialization rights to Tumor Treating Fields in oncology.
+Our robust global patent and intellectual property portfolio consists of over 140 issued patents, with numerous additional patent applications pending worldwide.
+We believe we will maintain exclusive rights to market Tumor Treating Fields for all solid tumor indications in our key markets through the life of our patents.